Diet Detectives: Spotting Sensible Diets

 How to Spot a Healthy Diet

 - Who is the author of the diet?
-Make sure that the author has credentials to back her expertise.
-Even if a diet book is written by a doctor, find out that doctor's area of interest and look for motivating factors that might have prompted him to write the book.
+Make sure that the author has credentials to back their expertise.
+Even if a diet book is written by a doctor, find out that doctor's area of interest and look for motivating factors that might have prompted the book to be written.

 - Are the diet's claims backed by research?
-Do some digging to find out whether research has been performed, preferably at the university level, Wein says.
+Do some digging to find out whether research has been performed, preferably at the university or hospital level.

 - What are the health risks associated with this diet?
 Make sure a diet lists the health risks involved—even the most sensible diets can be risky for certain groups of people, such as women who are pregnant or people with diabetes.
 If a diet seems too good to be true, it probably is.

 - Are all food groups represented in the diet?
-"If you cut out a whole food group," Wein says, "you miss out on valuable nutrients."
 Without the right balance of nutrients, you will feel sluggish and will perform poorly throughout the day.
 Also keep in mind that the key to losing weight is to cut back on calories, not to focus on a particular nutrient.
-Researchers at Harvard School of Public Health studied four groups of dieters; each group followed a diet that emphasized different nutrients (eg, a low-fat/low protein/high-carb diet).
-Weight loss was the same for all of the dieters, no matter which diet they followed.
-The key to weight loss was sticking with whichever diet they were assigned to.

 - Does the diet claim that weight loss will be immediate?
 Remember that slow and steady sheds the weight.
 Talk with your doctor or nutritionist to find out the ideal amount of weight loss you should achieve weekly.